The-Poolz/LockDealNFT.InvestProvider/README.md

 -   **Create Investment Pools:** Configure pools with parameters such as maximum investment limits, pool owners, and investment signers.
 -   **Join Investment Pools:** Users can invest in the pools with specific amounts and terms.
 -   **Advanced Authorization:** Uses signature-based authorization to ensure secure and valid investment operations.
--   **Integration with LockDealNFT:** Supports NFT tokenization of investments, leveraging LockDealNFT for minting and handling tokens.
+-   **Integration with LockDealNFT:** Leverages NFT tokenization for flexible and transparent investment management.

 ## InvestProvider Diagram